 You can expect a LATAM Boeing 787, with 2-2-2 seating upfront carrying you across the Atlantic.

 Search & Book

 Fare rules for this deal are rather specific.
-Tickets are on sale until October 26, 2020 and all travel has to be completed on May 31, 2020 (arrival date of your inbound flight).
-In addition, a hefty minimum stay of seven days between departing Madrid and leaving Lima applies.
-On the upside, this fare is available almost daily in 2021.
+Tickets are officially on sale until September 28, 2021 and all travel has to be completed by December 31, 2021.
+On this day, your inbound flight needs to land in Europe.
+In addition, a minimum stay of seven days between departing Madrid and leaving Lima applies.

-LATAM issues these tickets in booking class Z. Partners are few, but thy do credit a lot in this booking class.
-This information is subject to change as LATAM will leave Oneworld alliance in the future:
+LATAM issues these tickets in booking class Z. Partners are few, but they do credit a lot in this booking class:

 - 23,676 Award Miles + 11,838 Tier Miles on Alaska Mileage Plan

 - 17,760 Miles on S7 Airlines Priority Club

 - 14,800 Miles on Japan Airlines Mileage Bank

 - 14,798 Avios on British Airways Executive Club

 - 5,082 Miles on LATAM Pass